JNPyles/Neural-Networks-from-Scratch/README.md

 - Step: activates with a value of 1 if the neuron's output is greater than 0.
 - Linear: the output value equal the input, often used in last layer for regression.
 - Sigmoid: returns a value in the range of 0 for negative infinity, 0.5 for the input 0, and 1 for positive infinity.
 - Rectified linear: linear for outputs greater than 0, and 0 if the output is less than or equal to 0.
 Widely used for speed and efficiency.
+- Softmax: Often used for classification, it produces a normalized distribution of probabilities (aka "confidence scores").

 ### Rectified Linear Activation Class

-    #ReLU activation
+    # ReLU activation
     class Activation_ReLU:

         # Forward pass